Dish, Amazon chiefs discuss wireless partnership - WSJ

 Dish has been buying up spectrum, or radio frequencies that carry the data flowing through devices, making it a potential acquisition target for U.S. wireless carriers such as Verizon Communications Inc, according to industry analysts.

-As the market for smartphones and mobile devices becomes saturated, the wireless industry is betting that "Internet of Things" will provide new revenue streams.

-Citi analysts added that Verizon was pressing hard on the IoT front, while T-Mobile recently announced plans for a 5G IoT network.

 An acquisition of Dish by Amazon is highly unlikely, the WSJ report added.
-Dish declined to comment, while Amazon was not immediately available for comment.
+Amazon and Dish were not immediately available for comment.

 Analysts have said that the telecoms and cable sectors are primed for a wave of deal activity, and executives have openly talked about potential mergers.